10 Most Beautiful Small Towns in Pennsylvania You Should Visit

 Last Updated on January 24, 2023 by Nikki Jain

 Pennsylvania is on the Eastern coast of the United States, but it is also considered a Mid-Atlantic state.
 The Appalachian Mountains run through the state, so many people will find themselves in the middle of Pennsylvania when they are hiking the Appalachian Trail.
-Pennsylvania is often an overlooked state, especially because it is so close to Washington D.C. and states that are actually on the Atlantic coast.
-However, there are so many places that offer unique opportunities in the state and each small town is absolutely fabulous.
-It is towns like these that make Pennsylvania one of the best places to visit on the East coast.
-Here are the 10 most beautiful small towns in Pennsylvania:
+Pennsylvania is often an overlooked state, mainly because it is so close to Washington D.C. and states that are actually on the Atlantic coast.
+However, many places in the state offer unique opportunities, and each small town is absolutely fabulous.
+Towns like these make Pennsylvania one of the best places to visit on the East Coast.
+Here are the ten most beautiful small towns in Pennsylvania.

 Best Small Towns in Pennsylvania